plgd-dev/doc/content/en/docs/configuration/snippet-service.md

 ### Event Bus

-plgd hub uses NATS messaging system as a event bus to be notified about device changes to trigger conditions evaluation.
+plgd hub uses NATS messaging system as an event bus to be notified about device changes to trigger conditions evaluation.

 | Property | Type | Description | Default |
 | ---------- | -------- | -------------- | ------- |